2002 Leeds City Council election

-Map of the results for the 2002 Leeds council election.

 The 2002 Leeds City Council election took place on 2 May 2002 to elect members of City of Leeds Metropolitan Borough Council in West Yorkshire, England.
 Prior to the election, there had been several by-elections held with no change to the council composition.
 One third of the council was up for election and the Labour party stayed in overall control of the council.

 Campaign

 33 seats were contested in the election with Labour defending 23 seats, the Conservatives 5, Liberal Democrats 4 and 1 independent.
 Among the candidates who stood in the election was, Mark Collett, the leader of the youth wing of the British National Party, who stood in Harehills ward.

 Among the issued raised in the election were disaffection with the national Labour government, a recent reversed decision by the council to close day car centres for the elderly, privatisation of services, investment levels in schools and council tax levels.
 Labour defended their record in control of the council, which they had run for the previous 22 years, in what was expected to be a hard-fought contest.